A dog that prefers to socialize with your children while it’s still a puppy is one that you want around as your kids’ age.

 For example, three times a week, your Sheltidoodle can participate in exercise courses that test it both physically and mentally.

-The other days of the week, you should let your dog’s mind take a rest and continue with the physical aspect of the exercise.
+On the other days of the week, you should let your dog’s mind take a rest and continue with the physical aspect of the exercise.

 For those who have jobs that don’t allow them to pay this much attention to a dog, then it would be wise to hire a dog walker.